nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## **Step 3: Try Your First Commands**

-Now that BakeBuddy is running, let's add your first items.
+Now that BakeBuddy is running, let's maximize your screen for the best viewing experience.
 In the BakeBuddy window, you'll see a space to type commands at the top.

 1. First, check out the [Glossary](#glossary-and-command-formats) and [List of Commands](#list-of-commands) sections to understand what BakeBuddy can do
 2. Review the [FAQ](#faq) to clear any initial doubts